Banks as Tanks: A Continuous-Time Model of Financial Clearing

 In this paper, we develop a continuous-time model of financial clearing.
-We think of interconnected firms as \textit{reservoirs} (tanks) filled with money, which flows in and out through pipes connecting the reservoirs.
-In the case of default or, more generally, in any circumstances that require \textquotedblleft simultaneous\textquotedblright\ clearing, the pipes open and, given the assumptions about the intensity of the flows similar to assumptions of Eisenberg and Noe (2001), the resulting distribution of liquid in reservoirs at a finite time $T_*$ corresponds to the clearing payment vector.
-The idea to use tanks describing the input/output behavior of a system is not quite original.
-There is, e.g., a large area of so-called stochastic fluid models using similar construction.
-Nevertheless, to the best of our knowledge, all these models were used for quite different purposes and we do not use any results from this area.
-Formally, the clearing vector $p=(p_{1},...,p_{n})$ in our model and that of Eisenberg and Noe (2001) (EN model) satisfies the same system of equations
+We think of interconnected firms as \emph{tanks} filled with money, which flow in and out through pipes connecting the tanks.
+In the case of default, the pipes open and, given the assumptions about the intensity of the flows similar to assumptions that of \cite{eisenberg2001systemic}, the resulting distribution of liquidity in tanks correspond to the clearing payment vector.
+We fully characterize the evolution of the dynamical system, which in turns allows to calculate the payment schedule.